turingschool/career-development-curriculum-site/module_one/mod1_week3.md

    * The turning points that led to your career change
    * What you envision for yourself going forward

   **Note:** this template does not need to be submitted anywhere.
 You'll use this to help you build out your LinkedIn profile, which you will submit at the end of Week 4.

-2. Complete this [exit ticket](https://forms.gle/P1jTYeVeE4aDygS88). **Completion of this exit ticket is required for your professional development this module.**

 ### Next Steps
 Practice!
 Make sure to practice your story with others that you trust: your homeroom group, your accountabilibuddy, your mentor, your friends, your family, etc.